Hydrocephalus Birth Injuries

-Although hydrocephalus is usually a birth injury resulting from external head trauma during delivery, it can also be caused by a congenital defect.
-Congenital hydrocephalus is triggered by a developmental abnormality that occurs during fetal growth and may be genetically passed down.
-The most common abnormalities that cause congenital hydrocephalus is aqueductal stenosis Abnormalities that can trigger congenital hydrocephalus can sometimes be diagnosed during pregnancy.
+The most common abnormalities that cause congenital hydrocephalus is aqueductal stenosis.
+Abnormalities that can trigger congenital hydrocephalus can sometimes be diagnosed during pregnancy.
 When properly diagnosed these conditions can be managed so good prenatal care is an important preventative measure.
-When hydrocephalus is the result of head trauma (or another perinatal event) during labor and delivery, it often described as "acquired" rather than congenital.
+When hydrocephalus is the result of head trauma (or another perinatal event) during labor and delivery, it is often described as "acquired" rather than congenital.

-Whether acquired or congenital, hydrocephalus is classified into 1 of 2 different types based on exactly where the cerebrospinal fluid is being blocked within its circulatory path:
+Whether acquired or congenital, hydrocephalus is classified into one of two different types based on exactly where the cerebrospinal fluid is being blocked within its circulatory path:

 - Communicating Hydrocephalus: communicating hydrocephalus (also called "non-obstructive") occurs when the CSF circulation is being blocked somewhere outside of the brain.